remix-run/remix-website/data/posts/remix-vs-next.md

 - Next.js requires client side JavaScript for data mutations, Remix doesn't.
 - Next.js build times increase linearly with your data, Remix build times are nearly instant and decoupled from data.
 - Next.js requires you to change your application architecture and sacrifice performance when your data scales.
+- SSG and general "Jamstack" techniques are a workaround for slow backend services.
+The latest generation of services are fast.
+Invest in your back end, not frontend workarounds.
 - We think Remix's abstractions lead to better application code, but you will have the opportunity to decide that one for yourself with a scavenger hunt at the end 🥾

 ## Self-Descriptions